ubergeek42/helm-deploy/README.md

 # helm-deploy
-A docker image for deploying to Kubernetes with Helm
+A docker image for deploying to Kubernetes with Helm.

+Installed commands:

+- `helm`
+- `kubectl`
+- `gcloud`